 Dear Faculty Member,

-The disability service offices promote the concept of empowering and stimulating constructive leadership among students who will become role models and leaders for the next century.
-The offices are able to advise the University community on its commitments under ADA and Section 504.
+The Department of Disability Services (DDS) promotes the concept of empowering and stimulating constructive leadership among students who will become role models and leaders for the next century.
+The office is able to advise the University community on its commitments under the ADA and Section 504.
 To meet these goals, we find it essential to provide comprehensive information and assistance to students, faculty, and administrative staff on issues related to disability.

 With the goal of ensuring equal access while maintaining academic integrity, we are committed to working with faculty and students to incorporate solutions to areas of possible difficulties.
-Equal access for the disabled person at Monmouth University means more than curb cuts and automatic doors; students must have access to programs as well as to buildings.
+Equal access for students with disabilities at Monmouth University means more than curb cuts and automatic doors; students must have access to programs as well as to buildings.

 The appropriate accommodations to ensure access will vary from one student to the next.
 Each student will have a different level and style of functioning, even within the same disability category.

-The disability services staff value the faculty assisting in accommodating students with disabilities.
+The DDS staff values the faculty’s assistance in accommodating students with disabilities.
 We understand that at times it may take a little more time and planning on your part.
 However, it can also be rewarding, educational, and empowering.
-Thank you.

 Department of Disability Services for Students